-Most of the bike manufacturers on this list are babies compared to the venerable Italy-based bike manufacturer Bianchi, which has been making bikes since 1885.
+Most of the bike manufacturers on this list are babies compared to the venerable Italy-based bike manufacturer Bianchi, making bikes since 1885.

-Although the company’s production takes place in Taiwan, its heart is still in Treviglio, where its bikes are still designed.
+Although its production takes place in Taiwan, its heart is still in Treviglio, where its bikes are still designed.
 If you know Bianchi, then you know Bianchi green, which is the celeste color that bedecks virtually all of the company’s bikes.

-One of the company’s central technologies is its ONEness concept, which is an integrated aero bar and stemless fork combination that is designed for improved aerodynamics and ergonomics.
+One of the company’s central technologies is its ONEness concept, an integrated aero bar and a stemless fork combination designed for improved aerodynamics and ergonomics.
 The company’s top of the line bike is the Argon Gallium Pro.

-Argon 18 just recently ended a three-year sponsorship with pro team Astana, with which it racked up many grand tour wins including two stage wins in last year’s Giro D’Italia and a win in the Criterium Du Dauphine.
+Argon 18 recently ended a three-year sponsorship with pro team Astana, with which it racked up many grand tour wins, including two stage wins in last year’s Giro D’Italia and a win in the Criterium Du Dauphine.